Prior to the lesson, have designated places for students to sit in their novel study groups. Group Size:

 The Riddle of Penncroft Farm

-• Describe the men’s eating conditions at camp.
+• Describe the scene at the Valley Creek American camp.

 After students have completed their reading for the day, have them work